felipematheus1337/English_School_NodeJS_Express/README.md

 <h2> English School </h2>

-Basic the background of this project was to build a backend for a English School.
+The background of this project was to build a backend for a English School.
 The priority was to practice NodeJs, Express, ORM and Sequelize The Pattern of this Project was following the MVC Design Pattern.